High School Musical 2: On Stage!: Productions

 Like the original High School Musical, the show has been adapted into 2 different productions: A one-act, 70-minute version and a 2-act full length production.
-Music Theatre International This stage production includes the song "Humhumunukunukuapua'a" that was left out of the original release, but included on the DVD.
+This stage production includes the song "Humhumunukunukuapua'a" that was left out of the original release, but included on the DVD.
 Through Music Theatre International, Disney Theatrical began licensing the theatrical rights in October 2008.
 MTI had originally recruited 7 schools to serve as tests for the full-length adaptation, but due to complications with multiple drafts of both the script and the score, all but one school was forced to drop out of the pilot program.